You are at: Home » Buy Bitcoin (BTC) » Canada

 3. What are the main Canadian Bitcoin communities?

-4. Are there any local Bitcoin exchanges based in Canada?
+4. Local Bitcoin exchanges based in Canada

 There are many Bitcoin exchanges based in Canada.
-Among the most popular are Coinsquare, Coinsmart and BitBuy:
+Among the most popular are CoinSmart, Coinsquare, and Bitbuy:

-Coinsmart is a Canadian cryptocurrency trading platform based in Toronto, which launched in mid-2018.
+CoinSmart is a Canadian cryptocurrency trading platform based in Toronto, which launched in mid-2018.

-Coinsmart recently introduced an exclusive deposit bonus for 99Bitcoins readers.
+CoinSmart recently introduced an exclusive deposit bonus for 99Bitcoins readers.
 Get $20 in free BTC when you make your first CAD deposit of $100+.

 Coinsquare

-Withdrawals options are limited to direct bank deposit, charged at 2% with a $100 minimum, or wire transfer, charged at 1 – 2% with a $10,000 minimum.
+Withdrawal options are direct bank deposits, charged at 1.5% with a $20 minimum, wire transfers, charged at 1.5% with a $10,000 minimum, or an Interac e-Transfer for a 0% fee and $20 minimum.

 Bitbuy’s overall mission is to simplify the trade of digital assets for all Canadians.
-It is a convenient Canadian cryptocurrency exchange offering over the counter (OTC), brokerage and advanced trading options.
+It is a convenient Canadian cryptocurrency exchange offering over-the-counter (OTC), brokerage, and advanced trading options.

 Coinberry